thedaviddias/Front-End-Checklist/README.md

 * 🛠: online tool / testing tool
 * 📹: media or video content

-> You can contribute to the ***Front-End Checklist App*** reading the [CONTRIBUTING.md file](https://github.com/thedaviddias/Front-End-Checklist/blob/master/CONTRIBUTING.md) which explains everything about the project.
+> You can contribute to the ***Front-End Checklist App*** by reading the [CONTRIBUTING.md file](https://github.com/thedaviddias/Front-End-Checklist/blob/master/CONTRIBUTING.md) which explains everything about the project.

 ---